jankrepl/deepdow/docs/source/experiments.rst

             loss      -1     val          -0.331080

 We get results on the benchmarks in the standard output (see above).
 Additionally, progress bar is sent to the standard error.
 It monitors progress of our network.
+To read more details on the :code:`Run` class see :ref:`experiments_API`.

 .. _callbacks: